← Back to all posts

 I have planned a lot of events over the years, and every time I start a new one, the same question comes up: which invitation platform should I actually use?
 There are more options than ever, and the differences between them matter more than you might think.

 In this post, I am going to compare three of the most popular platforms for sending digital invitations: Punchbowl, Evite, and Lemonvite.
-I will cover design quality, pricing, guest experience, and features so you can figure out which one fits your needs.
+I will dig into how good the designs actually look, what each one costs, what your guests have to deal with, and which features are worth caring about, so you can figure out which one fits your needs.

 A Quick Overview of Each Platform